Debra Morgan: Season one

-Newly promoted to the homicide department, Debra's first case is a series of murders committed by "The Ice Truck Killer", who preys on prostitutes and leaves their dismembered bodies in refrigerated trucks.
+Newly promoted to the homicide department, Debra's first case is a series of murders committed by "The Ice Truck Killer", who preys on prostitutes and keeps their dismembered bodies in refrigerated trucks before dumping them on the streets of Miami.
 She works hard on the case, but her progress is hampered by her own insecurity and her antagonistic relationship with her commanding officer, Lieutenant Maria LaGuerta (Lauren Vélez).

 She starts dating, and eventually falls in love with, Rudy Cooper (Christian Camargo); unbeknownst to her, he is actually the Ice Truck Killer, and is only dating her in order to get close to Dexter.
 At the end of the season, Rudy proposes to her and she accepts.
 Rudy — who is actually Brian Moser, Dexter's biological brother — then kidnaps her to reveal himself to Dexter.
 He binds her to a table in the same manner that Dexter kills his victims, while Dexter and Brian discuss her fate.
-Dexter ultimately saves her life, and reluctantly kills Brian to keep her safe.
+Dexter ultimately saves her life, and reluctantly kills Brian (the Ice truck killer) to keep her safe.